Morganna: Personal life

+Prior to marrying Cottrell, Morganna was married to Howard Roberts.
+She has a son from that marriage, Nick.

 Retirement

-Morganna retired at the end of 1999 and now lives in Ohio.
+Morganna retired at the end of 1999 and lives in Ohio.
 She no longer grants interviews, but made an exception for the 50th anniversary of her first on-field kiss by giving a phone interview with USA Today in 2019 in which she reaffirmed her retirement.